 The San Francisco Art Institute, bastion of feral artists and a checker on my career, won’t be admitting students next fall.
 Like my classmate Stephanie Syjuco, I have mixed feelings about that.

-Back in 2001, I wrote an essay about my radicalization at SFAI, which Delicious Line just republished.
-(It’s long and the formatting will hurt your eyes, which is oddly appropriate.)
+Back in 2001, I wrote an essay about my radicalization at SFAI, which still garners me both validation and side-eye from former classmates.
 The two things that stood out about SFAI were that it provided no formal education and no practical support, either during your tenure there or upon graduation.
 Students were simply thrown into a mud pit and encouraged to rend one another.

 But that doesn’t mean I didn’t learn anything.
 With three decades of hindsight, my assessment of my fellow reprobates is less arrogant and much sadder.
 Many of those ‘mean and stupid’ artists were clearly suffering from untreated mental illness, PTSD, and drug addiction, which the institute was ill-equipped to address.
 I can trace much of my fascination with psycho-pathology and neuroscience to those days of festering tension and dire intensity.